 - 5202 Series, 26.9:1 Ratio, 223 RPM Planetary Gear Motor w/Encoder x2

 - 5202 Series, 13.7:1 Ratio, 435 RPM Planetary Gear Motor w/Encoder x2

 - 2000 Series Dual Mode Servo (25-1) x4

 - Servo mount plates, attachments, accessories

 - Matrix 12V 3000mAh battery with XT30 to Tamiya Adaptor

 - U-channel, assorted lengths

 - goRAIL extrusion, assorted lengths

 - Pattern and grid plates

-- Square beams, u-beams, l-beams
+- Square beams, u-beams, I-beams

 - · Assorted brackets, standoffs, spacers

 - Gears, sprockets, chain (8mm plastic chain)

 - Bearings, hubs, collars

 - Shafting (6mm D-shaft)

-- goBILDA's low sized U-channel opens up many new possibilities due to its flexibility and compactness.
-For example, one can now make a parallel plate drivetrain without custom machining, or make custom width U-channel. - goBILDA also has ServoBlocks (identical to Actobotics other than hole pattern) which drastically increase servo life. - goBILDA has native large bore hex shaft support (12mm REX is comparable to 3/8 Thunderhex) which is one of the main advantages of custom fabrication brought to a kit based system. - goBILDA also is able to interface with TETRIX channel because they share some holes.
-For more information about TETRIX-goBILDA compatibility, check out this website.
+- goBILDA's low-side U-channel opens up many new possibilities due to its flexibility and compactness.
+For example, one can now make a parallel plate drivetrain without custom machining, or make custom width U-channel. - goBILDA also has ServoBlocks (identical to Actobotics other than hole pattern) which drastically increase servo life. - goBILDA has native large bore hex shaft support (12mm REX is comparable to 3/8" Thunderhex) which is one of the main advantages of custom fabrication brought to a kit based system. - goBILDA also is able to interface with TETRIX channel because they share some holes.
+For more information about TETRIX-goBILDA compatibility, check out this website3. - goBILDA has a well thought-out ball bearing based motion system with smart motion transfer.
+It is easy to do chain or belt in channel.
+8mm chain and HTD 3 and 5 mm belt can do perfect C2C (center to center) on the goBILDA pattern. - goBILDA has plenty of shaft, ball bearing and pillow block options. - goBILDA motors can face mount natively into channel, eliminating the need for motor mounts and providing a robust, reliable way to mount motors. - goBILDA has some special parts are unavailable in other systems, like square beam shafts. - goBILDA provides a large selection of 12V DC motors.
+Their Yellow Jacket motors use orbital gearboxes (which are more reliable than spur gears) and are available in 10 different gear ratios, ranging from 30 RPM (and enough torque to twist off 6mm steel shaft) to speedy 1620 RPM.